Building an Excellence Academy in Sierra Leone

 Accepted students will undergo intensive instruction that will help them succeed in the West African Senior Secondary School Certificate Examination.
-Beyond government-funded teachers, we will recruit international volunteer instructors to teach onsite as well as remotely and use resources such as Khan Academy.
+Beyond government-funded teachers, international volunteer instructors may also teach onsite as well as remotely and use resources such as Khan Academy.
 Graduating students will thus be more ready than the average student to enter tertiary educational institutions both in Sierra Leone and abroad.

-The Jeneba Project will introduce students to professional mentors in a range of subjects who can help ease the often difficult school-to-employment expectations and transition.
+The school will introduce students to professional mentors in a range of subjects who can help ease the often difficult school-to-employment expectations and transition.
 Students will be more prepared to enter the job market than many of their counterparts in other schools.

 We believe that what is critical is not only the acquisition of knowledge but also its use for the benefit of society.
-Service and creative learning will be incorporated into lessons.
+In the school, service and creative learning will be incorporated into lessons.
 For example, students will compliment geography studies with a practical service component such as cleaning up Sierra Leone's beaches to learn about pollution.
-We believe such pairing of theory and practice make studies relevant to daily life in a country often motivated by short-term survival goals.
+The pairing of theory and practice can make studies relevant to daily life in a country often motivated by short-term survival goals.
 It will also form conscientious citizens who will become leaders in their communities.
-For those with an opportunity to study abroad, we hope that inducing a sense of community responsibility will lower brain drain and encourage contribution at home.
+For those with an opportunity to study abroad, we hope that the school's inducing of a sense of community responsibility will lower brain drain and encourage contribution at home.